vseib/deep-learning-nano-degree/README.md

 python
 ```

-* Inside the python console type the following
+* Inside the Python console type the following

 ```
 import torch